 You are required to make your first payment under your proposed repayment plan within 30 days after you file for bankruptcy.
 If the bankruptcy court ultimately confirms your plan, your payment will be distributed to your creditors in accordance with the plan’s terms.
 If your Chapter 13 bankruptcy never gets off the ground, the trustee will return the money to you, less administrative expenses.

-Once your plan is confirmed, you will make payments, usually monthly, to the bankruptcy trustee, an official appointed by the bankruptcy court to oversee your case.
+Once your plan is confirmed, you will make payments, usually monthly, to the bankruptcy trustee, an official appointed to oversee your case.
 The trustee will usually require you to agree to an order that takes the payments directly out of your bank account or paycheck.
 The trustee uses your monthly payments to pay the creditors in accordance with the payment order contained in your plan.
 The trustee also collects a statutory fee (roughly 8% to 10% of the amount you will pay under your plan).

 If Something Goes Wrong

 Three to five years is a long time.
 What happens if you can’t make a payment or it becomes apparent—perhaps because of a change in your income or life circumstances—that you won’t be able to complete your plan?
 If you miss only a payment or two, you can usually arrange with the trustee to make up the difference.
 If you lose your income stream, however, and you definitely won’t be able to complete the plan, you can convert your bankruptcy to Chapter 7 (if that makes sense), obtain a “hardship” discharge from the court, or modify the plan.
 In many cases, Chapter 13 bankruptcies that don’t work out are dismissed entirely.